Young and Mature Orchard Irrigation and Chemigation Calculator

 Irrigation run time

-Estimate how long to run the system to apply a target net irrigation depth over the wetted/irrigated portion of the orchard.
+Estimate how long to run the system to apply a target net irrigation depth over the total irrigated orchard/block acres.
 Application efficiency is used to estimate the gross depth and total runtime.

 Gross depth needed = target net depth ÷ application efficiency.
-Runtime = gross depth × irrigated acres × 27,154 gallons per acre-inch ÷ system flow rate.
+Runtime = gross depth × total irrigated acres × 27,154 gallons per acre-inch ÷ system flow rate.
+Wetted area is not used.

 Confirm run time with actual pressure, flow meter readings, emitter output, distribution uniformity, soil moisture sensors, and plant-based stress measurements.